Gaming addiction signs, symptoms, and treatments

-Gaming addicts who are diagnosed with co-occurring psychological disorders such as anxiety, depression, or bipolar disorder may benefit from taking antidepressants and anxiety medications.
-This allows for holistic recovery that provides balanced care to address the needs of the whole person.
+Gaming addicts diagnosed with co-occurring psychological disorders such as anxiety, depression, or bipolar disorder may benefit from taking antidepressants and anxiety medications.
+This allows for holistic recovery that provides balanced care to address the needs of an individual.

 The advantages of gaming include better problem-solving skills, increased hand-to-eye coordination, better attention to detail, and improved teamwork skills.
 However, if gaming develops into a full-blown addiction, the repercussions may outweigh the positive effects of the activity.

-Excessive video game use has several disadvantages, including increased aggression, lack of concentration, shorter attention span, poor social skills, physical health risks, and the risk for addiction.
+Excessive video game use has several disadvantages, including increased aggression, lack of concentration, shorter attention spans, poor social skills, physical health risks, and the risk of addiction.

 Another factor that makes video games addictive is game design.
-Video game developers design games with the gamer in mind and are always constantly looking for ways for their creations to be intrinsically interesting.
-For instance, several games offer different attractions, such as stimulating graphics, good game mechanics, and an interesting variety of choices.
+Video game developers design games with the gamer in mind and constantly look for ways for their creations to be intrinsically interesting.
+For instance, several games offer different attractions, such as stimulating graphics, good game mechanics, and interesting choices.

 Therapy can also be done in groups or with family members.
-Group therapy consists of peer groups with whom a gaming addict can discuss their concerns as well as receive advice and feedback.
-On the other hand, family counseling helps family members find new ways to work together towards making recovery easier for a loved one and addressing issues that have affected the functioning of the family.
+Group therapy consists of peer groups with whom gaming addict can discuss their concerns and receive advice and feedback.
+Meanwhile, family counseling helps family members find new ways to work together toward healthy recovery for a loved one and address issues that have affected the functioning of the family.

-The symptoms of gaming addiction withdrawal include restlessness, increased irritability, headaches, sleeplessness, aggressive behaviors, and emotional outbursts.
-Withdrawal symptoms can manifest in physical and psychological ways when one is trying to cut down on gaming or when playing time is taken away over longer periods.
+The symptoms of gaming addiction withdrawal include anxiety, increased irritability, headaches, sleeplessness, aggressive behaviors, and emotional outbursts.
+Withdrawal symptoms can manifest physically and psychologically upon gaming abstinence or when playing time is decreased over long periods of time.

 Yes, gaming addiction can cause depression.
-Evidence shows that a strong correlation exists between gaming and depression as video game overuse is not only considered a cause but also a consequence of depression.
+Evidence shows a strong correlation between gaming and depression, as video game overuse is a cause and a consequence of depression.

-As a risk factor, gaming addiction can contribute to feelings of depression because it is a socially isolating activity where individuals are away from the physical world, derailing gamers’ ability to make real friends.
+As a risk factor, gaming addiction can contribute to feelings of depression due to its socially isolating nature, where individuals are immersed in the virtual world, derailing their ability to socialize and make real friends.
 Compulsive gaming can also exacerbate comorbid psychiatric disorders such as anxiety, depression, and social phobia.

 Gaming affects the youth by causing and exacerbating a plethora of physical and mental health problems.
 Chronic exposure to video games has been a long-standing concern among parents and experts.
 Existing studies that have revealed its negative effects are proof of the controversies surrounding the addictive activity.

-Among the many negative effects that gaming has on the youth include weaker social skills, impaired school performance, sedentary lifestyle, lack of sleep, inability to manage emotional responses, increased aggression, manipulative behavior, pathological lying, and bullying.
+Among the many negative effects of gaming on youth are weaker social skills, impaired school performance, sedentary lifestyle, lack of sleep, inability to manage emotional responses, increased aggression, manipulative behavior, pathological lying, and bullying.

-Over time, the physical, behavioral, and attitudinal changes caused by gaming addiction to young people may contribute to low psychosocial well-being and poor quality of life.
+Over time, the physical, behavioral, and attitudinal changes caused by gaming addiction in young people may contribute to low psychosocial well-being and poor quality of life.